 Amputated fingers or hands can often be reattached successfully.
 It is crucial to preserve the amputated part properly and bring it with the worker when he comes to the hospital or clinic.
 It is also vital to seek proper medical care without delay, as this improves the chances of successful hand or finger reattachment.
 Whether or not the part can be reattached depends on how badly it is injured.
-Clean cuts with a knife or high-speed narrow cutter can be reattached successfully at least 90% of the time.
+Clean cuts with a knife or high-speed narrow cutter can be reattached successfully at least 90 per cent of the time.
 When the finger is badly crushed or pulled off forcefully, there is a lower chance of success.

 The amputated part should be cleaned carefully with sterile water or saline, wrapped in a piece of dry gauze and placed in a sealed waterproof plastic bag.
 The bag containing the part should then be placed in another bag containing ice.
 DO NOT PLACE THE AMPUTATED HAND OR FINGER PART IN DIRECT CONTACT WITH ICE OR ICE WATER!
 If there is a delay in bringing the worker to the hospital or clinic, the bag can be placed in a refrigerator until ready to leave.
 It MUST NOT be placed in the freezer!